-A relatively large number of people in Lawton telecommute to their jobs.
-Overall, about 8.77% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 8.32% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Lawton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.46% of adults 25 and older in Lawton have a college degree.
+The education level of Lawton citizens is a little higher than the average for US cities and towns: 21.57% of adults in Lawton have at least a bachelor's degree.

-The per capita income in Lawton in 2010 was $21,154, which is upper middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,616 for a family of four.
+The per capita income in Lawton in 2010 was $24,416, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
+This equates to an annual income of $97,664 for a family of four.
 However, Lawton contains both very wealthy and poor people as well.

 Lawton is an extremely ethnically-diverse city.
 The people who call Lawton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lawton residents report their race to be White, followed by Black or African-American.
 Lawton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.97% of the city’s residents.
-Important ancestries of people in Lawton include Irish, English, European, and Italian.
+People of Hispanic or Latino origin account for 13.49% of the city’s residents.
+Important ancestries of people in Lawton include German, Irish, English, Italian, and European.

 The most common language spoken in Lawton is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.